hungdao-testing/natours_api/dev_notes/section10_authentication.md

 11. Lecture #139
     - The business intention for FE part will be: update_password and update_user_profile are placed different screens => 2 API(s)

+12. Lecture #130:
+    - Delete user means set it to inactive in DB